BretStateham/IoTCampEvents/150604Seattle/readme.md

 ### msiotcamp WiFi Issues ###

-Currently, there are some issues with the "**msiotcamp**" wifi network that prevents it's use for the lab.
-You can still connect for web and email, but protocols like SSH and AMQP needed for the lab are being blocked somewhere.
-We will try to get it resolved, but if it doesn't you will need to connect your Gadgeteer's to the hardwired Ethernet connections on your table, not the msiotcamp WiFi.
+Currently, there are some issues with the "**msiotcamp**" wifi network.
+All "**msiotcamp**" traffic is going through my tiny [Zyxel MWR102](http://www.zyxel.com/us/en/products_services/mwr102.shtml?t=p) Access Point.
+So, it is NOT a power house.
+If you have an ethernet port, plug into that (at least until we need it for the devices in the lab).

 ---